Month 1, Day 17, Sunday 9:00 p.m.

 Siobhan adjusted the angle of the breeze several times on the fly, using only her Will to change the spell’s output in this simple way.
 She kept her head below the edge of the table for the most part, only popping up occasionally to readjust her aim.

-The shielding artifact the female enforcer had been using gave out, and a spell spent some chips broken off the table flying at Siobhan’s face.
-Her fake glasses protected her eyes, once again.
+The shielding artifact the female enforcer had been using gave out, and a spell chipped the table, sending some fragments of broken stone flying at Siobhan’s face.
+Thankfully, her fake glasses protected her eyes.

-Some of the enforcers who had escaped out the front of the shop did indeed circle around, and they took some shots at the escaping Morrows.
+Some of the enforcers who had escaped out the front of the shop did indeed circle around, taking shots at the escaping Morrows.

 Siobhan tried to be careful not to send the magical stench at her allies, but it was hard to control, and they couldn’t get too close without being affected.

-The philtre ran out after a few minutes, letting out only a trickle of fumes rather than a billowing cloud, and Siobhan released her gust spell.
+The philtre ran out after a few minutes, letting off only a trickle of fumes rather than a billowing cloud, and Siobhan released her gust spell.

 “Guard the doorway,” she said to the fighters still inside.
 She went to the wash basin in the corner, wetted some bandages, and then tied them around her face, covering her mouth and nose like some kind of partial mummy.

-The overturned operating table was mostly broken by that point, so it was easy to drag one side of it away from the doorway.
+The overturned operating table was mostly broken by that point, so it was easy to drag one side of it out of the way.

-Siobhan stood in the doorway for a minute, clearly visible and ready to throw herself out of the way with every bit of reflex that Professor Fekten had managed to drill into her body.
+Siobhan stood in the doorway for a minute, clearly visible and ready to dodge aside, channeling every bit of reflex that Professor Fekten had managed to drill into her body.

 No one attacked her.

 Still ready to drop to the ground or lunge out of the way at a moment’s notice, Siobhan stepped into the street.
-The lingering stench was horrible.
-She swallowed down a gag.
-She’d never been particularly squeamish, but there was a reason this part of the process of brewing this potion required a protective barrier around the mouth of the cauldron.
+The lingering stench was horrible, forcing her to choke down a gag.
+She’d never been particularly squeamish, but there was a reason part of the process of brewing this potion required a protective barrier around the mouth of the cauldron.

 Quickly and methodically, she stunned every Morrow she could see until the wand ran out of charges.
 A few more tried to escape, but the enforcers from the Nightmare Pack and the Verdant Stag that had circled around stopped them.